 At SMA Law Group, we want to help you minimize the negative impact a drug arrest has on your life and your family.

-Contact our Pennsylvania Drug Attorneys today for a FREE legal case evaluation.
-He has over a decade of experience in helping people fight criminal charges.
+Contact our Pennsylvania Criminal Attorneys today for a FREE legal case evaluation.
+They have over a decade of experience in helping people fight criminal charges.

 Learn More About Pennsylvania Drug Laws:

 Call 412-765-3345 for a free case evaluation.
 Our attorneys are available by phone, email or in-person.